All Pennsylvania schools closed for 10 days

-All Pennsylvania schools, K-12 will be closed for 10 business days effective Monday, Gov. Tom Wolf announced today over concerns about the COVID-19 virus.
+All Pennsylvania schools, K-12 will be closed for 10 business days effective Monday, Gov. Tom Wolf announced today.

 At the end of that two-week period, Wolf said officials would reevaluate and decide if continued closure is needed.